 In some cases, the main difference between your dog’s constipation and yours is that hopefully, you are not as likely as your dog to swallow a racquetball, blocking up your system and keeping you from pooping.
 This means that you need to consider a bowel blockage as a much higher possibility for your dog than it would be for you.

 It’s easy for you to know if you’re constipated, but your dog is not able to sit down at the kitchen table with you and say, “Mom, I’m having a bit of trouble in the bathroom.”
-It can be difficult to even realize that your dog is constipated unless you watch your dog every time he goes in the backyard to do his business.
+It can be difficult to even realize that your dog is constipated unless you watch your dog every time they go in the backyard.

 It can also be helpful to know that most dogs have a faster acting gastrocolic reflex than you do.
-This means that when your dog eats, her expanding stomach triggers a reaction in her intestines that tells her it’s time to clear things out to make some room for what she just ate.
-That’s why she usually needs out back about 20 minutes after she eats.
+This means that when your dog eats, their expanding stomach triggers a reaction in the intestines that tells them it’s time to clear things out to make some room for what they just ate.
+That’s why your pooch usually needs to go out about 20 minutes after they eat.
 This is helpful to know when you’re trying to figure out if your dog is constipated.

-Your lovable mutt, Max, is a typical dog who poops a couple times a day.
+Your lovable mutt, Max, is a typical dog who poops a couple of times a day.
 But one day when you’re at the dog park, you notice that he “comes in for a landing” to poop but nothing comes out.
-When you get home you take him for a walk, walking him by his favorite poop spot--your neighbor’s yard--but this time, after straining and straining, all he can produce looks more like a big rabbit pellet than his usual eye-watering pile.
-This goes on for a couple days and eventually he isn’t even interested in eating much.
+When you get home you take him for a walk, walking him by his favorite poop spot, but this time, after straining and straining, all he can produce looks more like a big rabbit pellet than his usual amount.
+This goes on for a couple of days and eventually he isn’t even interested in eating much.
 It’s time to call the vet.

 When you get to the vet, she feels around Max’s abdomen and can tell that he’s chock full of poop.
 She decides that it’s not time to do an x-ray yet, but sends you home with some stool softener chews, a bag of high fiber dog food, and the suggestion to add some water to Max’s food to help him rehydrate.
 You give him some chews immediately and do so again the next day.
 Even though Max still isn’t very interested in his food, he barks at the back door.
-You follow him out into the yard and he barely makes it off the patio before he lets loose of a pile of poop any elephant would be proud of.
-At the advice of your vet, you continue to give him chews over the next couple days until he’s back to pooping at his normal time in his normal place--your neighbor’s yard.
-You better pick that up before she sees it or you’ll never hear the end of it!
+You follow him out into the yard and he barely makes it off the patio before he has a bowel movement.
+At the advice of your vet, you continue to give him chews over the next couple days until he’s back to pooping at his normal time in his normal place.